TeCOS-NIT-Trichy/painitte/README.md

 - Now you can visit your local build at `http://localhost:3000`.

-- Create a new branch for your fix using the command `git checkout -b branch-name-here`.
+- Create a new branch for your fixes using the command `git checkout -b branch-name-here`.

 - Make the appropriate changes for the issue you are trying to address or the feature that you want to add.